wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 ![API Specifications section](../images/about-wallarm-waf/api-discovery/api-discovery-specifications.png)

-Also rogue APIs will be displayed in the **API Discovery** section use the **Rogue APIs** filter to see only shadow, orphan and/or zombie APIs related to the selected comparisons and filter out the remaining endpoints.
+Also rogue APIs will be displayed in the **API Discovery** section.
+Use the **Rogue APIs** filter to see only shadow, orphan and/or zombie APIs related to the selected comparisons and filter out the remaining endpoints.

 ![API Discovery - highlighting and filtering rogue API](../images/about-wallarm-waf/api-discovery/api-discovery-highlight-rogue.png)